 Belize Tourism Awards Judging

-This year I was selected by the Quality Assurance team to be a judge for the 13th annual Belize Tourism Board Awards.
+I was honoured to be selected by the Quality Assurance team to be a judge for the 13th annual Belize Tourism Board Awards.
 It was an enjoyable and challenging job, but a great learning experience.

 There were 5 of us who traveled the country going to resorts, restaurants and tour companies scoring them on a set of questions they had answered and for the most part had already turned in.